josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 # Introduction

 The IETF Administrative Support Activity (IASA) was originally established in 2005.
 In the 13 years from 2005 to 2018, the needs of the IETF have evolved in ways that require changes to its administrative structure.
 The purpose of this document is to outline a proposed new "IASA 2.0" structure.
-The proposal is for the work of the IETF's administrative and fundraising tasks to be conducted by a new administrative organization, the IETF Adminstration Limited Liability Corporation ("LLC").
+The proposal is for the work of the IETF's administrative and fundraising tasks to be conducted by a new administrative organization, the IETF Administration Limited Liability Corporation ("LLC").
 Under the proposal, the Internet Administrative Oversight Committee (IAOC) will be eliminated, and its oversight and advising functions transferred to the new LLC Board.
 This document explores all of the details involved in the proposal.

 {{?I-D.haberman-iasa20dt-recs}} discusses the challenges facing the current structure as well as several options for reorganizing the IETF's administration under different legal structures.
 This document outlines how such an organization will be structured and describes how the organization will fit together with existing and new IETF community structures.

 This document outlines some details of what a potential "IASA 2.0" arrangement.
 Some of the details of the organizational structure are dependent on the choice of legal structure, but others are not.
 The point of this document is to solicit community input about how to address the challenges identified in {{?I-D.haberman-iasa20dt-recs}}.
 Ultimately, if the IETF community decides to make changes to IASA, those changes will subsequently be documented in a replacement of RFC 4071, RFC 4371, and update of BCP 101.

-The proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Sociecty (ISOC) to the newly created IETFAdminOrg.
+The proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created LLC.
 The IAOC would be eliminated, and its oversight and advising functions transferred to the LLC Board.
 It would be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA 2.0 is meeting the needs of the IETF community.

 Eliminating the IAOC means that there will need to be another way for trustees to be appointed for the IETF Trust.
 The details of how this is done are outlined in (PLACEHOLDER-FILL-IN-WITH-I-D-NAME-SOON).